 These 10 Rules to Create the Perfect White Kitchen are a must read before building or remodeling your kitchen.
+These rules can apply to a big or small white kitchen!
 The time to build your dream kitchen is now!

 Have you noticed that white kitchens are covering the pages of Pinterest, Houzz.com and home magazines?
 With my job as designer, a big part of it is helping my clients build their houses.
 I start from scratch helping them create their house plans and choosing every single detail in their house.
 Lately, almost every house that I have designed has had white kitchens!
 I love this look and I urge my clients to go this route.
 It gives your space such a clean, fresh and happy feeling.
 These white kitchen are classic and if you do it right, it will never go out of style.

-1. These cabinets go all the way to the ceiling.
+1. Have the cabinets go all the way to the ceiling!
 I absolutely love this because you don’t have the awkward space above the cabinets.
 I don’t love decorating above the cabinets because it can look cluttered and always gets dusty and greasy.
 It will cost more to do this, but I think in the end it is 100% worth it!

 2. I love to decorate with practical items – things that I actually use.
 For example, putting your cookbooks on display or fresh flowers (my favorite).
 I also always have fruit and veggies in bowls and on platters.
 I like to have everything BIG too.
 A huge bowl with fresh fruit makes such a beautiful statement.